SESYNC-ci/basic-git-lesson/docs/_slides/collab.md

 1. Ower **AND** Collaborator: stage, commit, & push.
 1. Owner **OR** Collaborator: if you receive an error message, it tells you exactly what to do.

+After successfully complete a merge, move back to your own "handouts" project in RStudio to access your own worksheets.
+{:.notes}